Warren & Washington Counties PUMA, NY

 Race

-The most common educational levels obtained by the working population of Warren & Washington Counties PUMA, NY in false were N/A.
+The most common educational levels obtained by the working population of Warren & Washington Counties PUMA, NY in 2023 were High School or Equivalent (34.5k), Some college (18.5k), and Bachelors Degree (16.5k).

 This visualization illustrates the percentage distribution of the population according to the highest educational level reached.
 You can filter the data by race by using the selector above.